Eagle 1970 Indy car-by-car histories

 One of AAR's cars during 1970, but evidence about its usage is contradictory.

 The Michner-Patrick team bought a 1970 Eagle but it did not appear at the Speedway that year.
 Although it may have appeared later in the season, or possibly in 1971, it seems likely that Rutherford stuck with his usual 1967 Eagle "Geraldine" until the team acquired their Brabham.
 When Swede Savage joined the team for 1972, it is not surprising that he raced the team's Eagle 70 as he had been a part of the development program for that car at AAR.
 He raced it at Indy in 1972 and it is safe to assume that all other appearances of Savage in a Patrick Eagle also refer to the Eagle 70.
-Subsequent history unknown.
-This is believed to be the car seen in the collection of Bob McConnell (Urbana, OH) in 2010 in orange Gilmore colours.
+Subsequent history unknown, but in 1985 Jim Gilmore commented that he had an ex-Savage Indy car in the recreation room at his house, and there is a good chance that it was this one.
+The car was seen in the collection of Bob McConnell (Urbana, OH) in 2010, still with the Antares-inspired nose it wore in 1972 and wide 1972 rules rear wing, but painted in orange Gilmore colours and with AJ Foyt's name on it, suggesting Gilmore had used it as a show car.
 Still in the McConnell collection in November 2016.

 Driven by: Swede Savage and James McElreath.
 First race: Phoenix International Raceway (R1), 18 Mar 1972.
 Total of 4 recorded races.